-- (iv) other fencing that, because of its nature or its position, is likely to give rise to a risk of personal injury or property damage; or - (c) objects or materials, including roof sheeting, guttering or sheet metal, that are likely to become airborne in periods of high wind in a way that will give rise to a risk of personal injury or property damage; or - (d) a wasp nest, bee hive or other insect nest that is likely to give rise to a risk of personal injury or property damage; or - (e) a hole, well or excavation that is abutting a road or other public place and is likely to give rise to a risk of personal injury or property damage; or - (f) vegetation that borders a public place and is likely to give rise to a risk of personal injury or property damage; or - (g) works that have restricted or redirected the flow of stormwater over land in a way that is likely to cause the water to collect and to- - (i) become stagnant; or - (ii) cause damage to the environment, property or infrastructure; or - (iii) cause harm or injury to a person or animal; or - (h) works on a drainage easement that that have altered or obstructed the flow of water on the landproperty; or - (ha) a drainage channel that, as a result of a failure to maintain the area by the owner of the property on which the relevant part of the channel is located, is likely to give rise to a risk of- - (i) damage to the environment, property or infrastructure; or - (ii) harm or injury to a person or animal; or - (i) a thing that is declared to be a community safety hazard under a subordinate local law for this paragraph. - (2) In this section-

-drainage channel means any place where water may collect or flow.
+- (d) a wasp nest, bee hive or other insect nest that is likely to give rise to a risk of personal injury or property damage; or - (e) a hole, well or excavation that is abutting a road or other public place and is likely to give rise to a risk of personal injury or property damage; or - (f) vegetation that borders a public place and is likely to give rise to a risk of personal injury or property damage; or - works that have restricted or redirected the flow of stormwater over (g) land in a way that is likely to cause the water to collect and to- - (i) become stagnant; or - (ii) cause damage to the environment, property or infrastructure; or - cause harm or injury to a person or animal; or (iii) - (h) works on a drainage easement that that have altered or obstructed the flow of water on the property; or - a drainage channel that, as a result of a failure to maintain the area (ha) by the owner of the property on which the relevant part of the channel is located, is likely to give rise to a risk of - damage to the environment, property or infrastructure; or (i) - (ii) harm or injury to a person or animal; or - (i) a thing that is declared to be a community safety hazard under a subordinate local law for this paragraph. - (2)In this sectiondrainage channel means any place where water may collect or flow.